Sharad-Parit6094/Ticket_Booking-APP/README.md

-# Ticket_Booking-APP
-Movie Ticket Booking Microservices Application
+# Movie Ticket Booking Microservices Application
 This is a comprehensive movie ticket booking application built with a microservices architecture.
 The application allows users to browse movies, select showtimes, book seats, and receive tickets with QR codes.
 Admins can manage movies, theaters, and pricing through a dedicated admin portal.

 ## Architecture Overview